Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-Students will be better informed in practice to support their clients in criminal matters relating to property offending, including theft, obtaining by deception, receiving, burglary and computer offences.
+- Be better informed in practice to support their clients in criminal matters relating to property offending, including theft, obtaining by deception, receiving, burglary and computer offences